US To Distribute Free Covid Tests As Omicron Spreads - UrduPoint

 US To Distribute Free Covid Tests As Omicron Spreads

-Washington also said Tuesday it will donate more than $500 million in international Covid aid to help countries battle the pandemic, while Israel announced tough new restriction on US travel.
+Washington also said it would donate more than $500 million to help other countries battle the pandemic, while Israel announced tough restrictions on US travel.

-Amid fears that the highly-mutated variant might not be as effective against vaccines, the EU medicines watchdog said it was too soon to say if drug companies needed to develop an Omicron-specific jab.
+Amid fears that vaccines might not be as effective against the highly mutated variant, the EU medicines watchdog said it was too soon to say if drug companies needed to develop an Omicron-specific jab.

 Omicron, now present in dozens of countries, appears to be more infectious, despite early indications that it does not cause a more severe form of Covid-19 than the Delta strain.